Degree type(s): Bachelor's; Minor

 Four year degree; Bachelor of Science (BS)

 In the Information Technology Management bachelor’s degree program at the University of Mary, you will learn to develop hardware and software information systems and incorporate this technology into new or existing IT systems.
-In addition to learning how to analyze and troubleshoot information systems, you will also learn to create administrative and project management solutions to solve business problems.
+In addition to learning how to analyze and troubleshoot information systems, you will also learn to create administrative and project management solutions to solve real business problems.
 This undergraduate program will prepare you for a wide range of careers in information technology.

-Information Technology Management Program Highlights
+IT Management Degree Program Highlights

 The Information Technology Management bachelor’s degree program will prepare you with a broad range of career skills in information systems and project management, including:

-- Programming logic and various computer applications.
+- Programming logic and diverse computer applications.

-- Project team management.
+- Project team leadership.

-Career Outlook for Information Technology Management Majors
+Career Outlook for IT Management Majors